mksunny1/apption/docs/api/middleware/functions/transformer.md

 > **transformer**\<`T`\>(`object`, `trans`): `T`

-Creates a transformer object which wraps the given object to transform values passed to/from it.
+Creates a proxy of a `Transformer` instance whcich maps property and method accesses to `Transformer` methods.

 ## Type Parameters